01437 765 765 OPENING HOURS

 Where is the best food and drink in Saundersfoot?

-Saundersfoot has a vast selection of places to eat out, ranging from fine dining with stunning coastal views to a seaside favourite of fish and chips on the beach.
-There are plenty of interesting places to choose from.
+There is a vast selection of places to eat in Saundersfoot with stunning coastal views to seaside favourites of fish and chips on the beach, making it a top choice for foodie travellers.

 Periwinkle Bistro in Saundersfoot